Pointing at the Moon is a commissioned work for the exhibition Space City: Art in the Age of Artemis at Asia Society Texas in Houston.

-The two large paintings hanging in the center of the space depict the near and far sides of a full Moon.
-The surfaces of the Near and Far sides are constructed from a patchwork of fabrics evoking the composite satellite images that now give us detailed, high-resolution maps of the lunar surface.
-The scale of these works is intended to evoke a sense of closeness, understanding, and awe.
-The Moon, our constant companion, endlessly shifts through its phases while maintaining an unwavering rhythm.
-Though we have never understood the moon as well as we do now, so much of it remains a mystery.
+The two large paintings at the center of the space depict the near and far sides of a full Moon.
+Their surfaces, constructed from a patchwork of fabrics, evoke the composite satellite images that now provide us with high-resolution lunar maps.
+The scale of these works is meant to inspire a sense of intimacy, wonder, and understanding.
+The Moon, our steadfast companion, endlessly cycles through its phases while maintaining an unwavering rhythm.
+Yet, despite our unprecedented knowledge of it, much of the Moon remains a mystery.

-The accompanying paintings (called Portals 1-7) further explore our evolving perception of the Moon, each a recreation of a historical depiction of Earth's only natural satellite.
-Like fingers pointing at the Moon, these works symbolize our enduring relationship to this celestial body.
-Notably, one painting in the series breaks from this theme, instead recreating an image of the portly Buddhist monk Hotei by Fūgai Ekun (1568-1654).
+The accompanying series, Portals 1–7, further explores our evolving perception of the Moon.
+Each painting recreates a historical depiction of Earth’s only natural satellite, symbolizing humanity’s enduring fascination—like fingers pointing toward the Moon.
+One piece in the series diverges from this theme, instead reimagining an image of the Buddhist monk Hotei, originally painted by Fūgai Ekun (1568–1654).

 Close